wacncontent/CustomizeTool/removeCommentOutput/includes/storsimple-configure-and-register-device-gov.md

 16. Exit the serial console.

-17. Return to the Government Portal, and complete the following steps:
+17. Return to the Azure Government Portal, and complete the following steps:
   1. Double-click your StorSimple Manager service to access the **Quick Start** page.
   2. Click **View connected devices**.
   3. On the **Devices** page, verify that the device has successfully connected to the service by looking up the status.
 The device status should be **Online**.